Below is a list of common questions relating to general Outdoor School Program policies.

 OSU encourages that no funds be spent or contracts signed until the approved work order has been signed and executed.

 Please see the Budget Categories and Fiscal Policies document for details on the four cost categories and expenditures approved for reimbursement.
-All outdoor school programs funded with Measure 99 funds must adhere to Oregon Department of Education, state, and federal law, policy and regulations governing public schools.
+All outdoor school programs funded with state outdoor school funds must adhere to Oregon Department of Education, state, and federal law, policy and regulations governing public schools.

 Yes, please visit the Columbia Pro Purchase Program page for information about available discounts.